 Eventually, the French traders would expand westward into the Great Lakes region to directly trade with the natives in these areas.
 The French established a series of small forts on these frontier lands that also served as trading outposts.
 At their extent, the French would reach as far inland as Lake Winnipeg, and as far south as the mouth of the Mississippi River at New Orleans.

 The French relied upon good relations with the natives.
 Their strategy for peaceful interactions and favorable trade relations involved intermarrying with the natives to ensure alliances.
 They also provided materials that natives sought that greatly improved their quality of life.

 Though the French were the first to dominate the American fur trade, their competitors soon caught up.
 By the mid-18th century, the French and British were on a collision course.

 Competition with Great Britain

-While the French initially settled the Americas to trade, the British came as farmers.
+While the French initially settled the Americas to trade, the the first English colonists came as farmers.
 Despite the slower start, the British eventually realized the commercial viability of the fur trade.
 The Dutch had already established a trade network through the territories centered around the Hudson River.